-Graduate Assistantships and Fellowships
+Graduate Assistantships and Traineeships (Fellowships)

-Responsibilities of the Graduate Assistant or Trainee
+Responsibilities of Graduate Trainees

-A fundamental responsibility of a graduate assistant is to work closely with their faculty supervisor in carrying out research or teaching activities, while at the same time making good progress toward the completion of the degree program.
+In general, Graduate Assistantships (including Graduate Research Assistantships and Graduate Teaching Assistantships) provide support from research grants or other institutional funds for students engaged in activities that support the research, teaching, and service missions of the university.
+The fundamental responsibility of Graduate Assistants is to work closely with their faculty mentors in carrying out research, teaching, or service activities, while at the same time making good progress toward the completion of the degree program.
 If a student’s assistantship responsibilities and academic program are properly coordinated, these responsibilities will be compatible.
-The assistant should articulate their goals early in the term of appointment and work with their supervisor to achieve them.
-If problems arise in the assistantship assignments, the graduate assistant should seek help first from the faculty supervisor.
-If problems cannot be resolved, the student should consult the Program Director.
-In general, graduate assistants are expected to be available in the periods between academic terms.
+The assistant and mentor should articulate their goals early in the term of appointment and work together to achieve them.
+If problems arise in the assistantship assignment, the Graduate Assistant should seek help first from the faculty mentor.
+If problems cannot be resolved, the student should consult their program director.

-Graduate Assistant Leave
+Graduate Assistant and Trainee Leave

 Graduate assistants and trainees are not entitled to paid leave.
 Any schedule time away must be coordinated between the student and the mentor.
 Additional information regarding assistantships and traineeships can be found here.